 Bellatrix flicked her wand casually and the fight started so fast Hermione could barely keep up.
 Shield... dodge... block... shield... block... dodge...
 Damnit, she wasn't able to mount an attack at all.
 All she could do was defend herself and she could feel that she was losing ground... she was being forced back into the castle.

 "You should have known you couldn't escape me," Bellatrix laughed.

 Hermione could seen it in the other woman's mad eyes that she was about to send the Cruciatus Cures again.
-Fear threatened to over come her, but she quelled it by her angry.
+Fear threatened to overcome her, but she quelled it with her anger.
 She refused to be scared of this woman any longer.

 "Crucio!"
 Bellatrix yelled as Hermione shouted, "Stupefy!"

-The spells meet in the middle, the clash of when sent a burst of power the force of which nearly knocked Hermione down, as the ricocheted off each other.
+The spells meet in the middle; the clash of it sent a burst of power, the force of which nearly knocked Hermione down, as they ricocheted off each other.
 Hermione curse sailed harmlessly off into space and Bellatrix seemed to have hit a Death Eater.